enaburekhan/Tic-tac-toe-game/README.md

 # Tic-tac-toe-game
 In this project.
-The main goal is to create two main directories:
+The main goal is to create a class called Game class with methods that only interacts with players.
+Such methods include:
-- lib- for the game logic then add the .gitkeep file since the directory is empty
+- player1turn
-- bin- with the executable file called main
+- player2turn

-# Milestone 1: Project setup
+- generate_players, and

-- lib
+- new_game

-- bin
+# Milestone 2: User interface

 - main

 ## Built With